Gordon T. Taylor

 (Global Research Projects: 1, 2)

-One of my enduring research interests has been the diagenesis and microbial ecology of organic debris as it is transported from sites of production to sites of deposition.
+One of my enduring research interests has been the microbial ecology and diagenesis of organic debris as it is transported from sites of production to sites of deposition.
 Flux and decomposition of this material in the ocean has important implications on nutrient cycling, ocean productivity, transport of contaminants, and the ocean's capacity to sequester atmospheric carbon dioxide in its interior (deep water and sediments).
 Microbiological processes are intimately linked to the fate of this carbon.
-As part of the NSF-funded CARIACO Time Series Program (CArbon Retention In A Colored Ocean), we are improving our understanding of current carbon cycling dynamics in the Cariaco Basin on the continental margin of Venezuela (Caribbean Sea).
+As founding members of the NSF-funded CARIACO Ocean Time Series Program, our research has improved understanding of current carbon cycling dynamics in the southern Caribbean Sea on the continental margin of Venezuela.
 Our results are being used to better interpret ocean conditions and climate in the geologic past in order to better predict the future.
 To learn more about this program, visit its website (http://www.imars.marine.usf.edu/CAR/) or refer to some of the publications listed below.

-My lab and Prof. M. Scranton’s lab are focusing on biogeochemistry, microbial dynamics and transformations of organic materials transported to the redoxcline (transition between oxic and anoxic waters).
-We are particularly keen to understand processes that control chemoautotrophic production within the redoxcline.
-The reason being that chemoautotrophic carbon fixation has been a significant fraction of primary production in overlying waters during some of our observations.
-In addition to our times series program, we and colleagues from several other institutions have added two NSF-sponsored Microbial Observatories to the CARIACO core program, one focusing on prokaryotes and the other on microbial eukaryotes.
-In these programs, we combine geochemical and traditional microbial ecological measurements with modern molecular techniques (ssu rRNA libraries, T-RFLP, DGGE, FISH, microautoradiography-FISH, etc.) to unravel the interplay between chemical gradients, elemental cycling and microbial population dynamics.
-Our findings will likely have broader application to other anoxic systems, such as fjords, stratified basins and sediments.
+My lab and Prof. M. Scranton's lab have focused on microbial dynamics, biogeochemistry and transformations of organic materials transported through the redoxcline (transition between oxic and anoxic waters).
+We are particularly keen to understand processes that control carbon cycling, such as chemoautotrophic production, within the redoxcline.
+The reasons being that chemoautotrophic carbon fixation is quantitatively significant to the food web and processes occurring in this layer also control cycling of other globally-important elements, such as nitrogen and sulfur.
+Beyond being intrinsically fascinating, the Cariaco Basin serves as a model for other oxygen-impoverished water columns, which are becoming more widespread as human populations grow and climate changes.
+In addition to our times series program, my lab with colleagues from Woods Hole Oceanographic Institution added an NSF-sponsored Metagenomics and Metatranscriptomics project in 2013 to the CARIACO core program, focusing on how genes and transcripts from Bacteria, Archaea and Protists change with the geochemical seascape.
+In my lab, we combine traditional microbial ecological and geochemical measurements with modern molecular techniques, such as ssu rRNA libraries, terminal restriction fragment length polymorphism (T-RFLP), fluorescent in situ hybridization (FISH), and quantitative PCR of functional genes, to unravel the interplay between chemical gradients, elemental cycling and microbial population dynamics.
+Findings from Cariaco have broader application to other anoxic systems, such as the Black Sea, the Baltic and Mediterranean Deeps, Boundary Oxygen Minimum Zones, Gulf of Mexico “Dead Zone”, Long Island Sound, fjords, and sediments.

 Taylor GT, Muller-Karger F, Thunell RC, Scranton MI, Astor Y, Varela R, Troccoli-Ghinaglia L, Lorenzoni L, Fanning KA, Hameed S, Doherty O. (2012) Ecosystem response to global climate change in the southern Caribbean Sea.
 Proc.
 Nat'l.
 Acad.
 Sci.
 (USA) 109(47): 19315-19320.